-Dew Point Hygrometer/CO Transmitters
+Dew Point Hygrometer

-The factory mounted, piped and wired, dew point hygrometer and CO transmitter include remote alarm contacts.
-The dew point sensor is a ceramic type with system accuracy of $\pm$ 2° F. The CO sensor is a chemical type with system accuracy of $\pm$ 2 PPM (at 10 PPM) for carbon monoxide.
-The dew point alarm is factory set at 36° F (2° C) per NFPA 99, and the CO alarm is factory set at 10 PPM.
-High CO and high dew point conditions are indicated with visual and audible alarms.
+The factory mounted, piped and wired, dew point hygrometer includes remote alarm contact.
+The dew point sensor is a ceramic type with system accuracy of \pm 2° F. The dew point alarm is factory set at 36° F (2° C) per NFPA 99.
+High dew point condition is indicated with visual and audible alarm.
 Transmitters disconnected from control system will activate an alarm.
-See Appendix A & B for detailed information.
+See Appendix A for detailed information.